 providing users with a powerful way to search for proteins of interest.
 A search can be done either by typing a UniProt identifier, a gene name or simply a free-text description of a protein.

 The suggested results are serarated into Reviewed and Unreviewed records while users can narrow down the list by selecting records from either Homo sapiens or Mus musculus only.

 Upon selection, users should click the 'Search' button.
-Then, a graphical table displays information of the selected proteins, as well as the actual peptide sequences which are prone to create a nullomer.
-The 'nullomer-making' alteration coupled with additional information are highlighted, while a prediction of the functional impact of the specific substitution is provided by Mutation Assessor.
+Then, a graphical table displays information of the selected proteins, as well as the actual peptide sequences which are prone to create a MAW.
+The 'MAW-making' alteration coupled with additional information are highlighted, while a prediction of the functional impact of the specific substitution is provided by Mutation Assessor.